 Share Memories with a DIY Photo Book

-For this project, you’ll need a large piece of thick artist’s paper.
-I used Canson Mi-Teintes paper because it comes in 19 x 25 inch sheets, is both acid and lignin-free, and is available in a variety of colors.
+You’ll need a large piece of thick artist’s paper for this project.
+I used Canson Mi-Teintes paper because it comes in 19 x 25-inch sheets, is both acid and lignin-free, and is available in a variety of colors.
 One sheet of this paper is large enough to make 2 photo books that have five double-sided panels.
-Technically, this paper measures larger than 19 inches but the excess on the edge has some embossed wording.
+Technically, this paper measures larger than 19 inches, but the excess on the edge has some embossed wording.
 If you don’t mind this embossing, you can make an additional book with the remaining paper.

 Also, pay attention to the orientation of your photographs.
 I like to use horizontal photos on one side of the book and vertical on the other.

-- 4 x 6 inch piece of scrapbook paper for front cover (optional)
+- 4 x 6-inch piece of scrapbook paper for the front cover (optional)

-- 4.5 x 6.5 inch piece of scrapbook paper for back cover
+- 4.5 x 6.5-inch piece of scrapbook paper for the back cover

 - Pencil & eraser